fralalonde/dipstick/HANDBOOK.md

 Send metrics to a remote host over TCP using the graphite format.

 #### TODO Prometheus
-Send metrics to a remote host over TCP using the Prometheus JSON or ProtoBuf format.
+Send metrics to a Prometheus "PushGateway" using the Prometheus 2.0 text format.

 ### Attributes
 Attributes change the outputs behavior.